 Our General English programme is designed to prepare students to embark upon their Technical English language studies and major programmes.
-Our courses are set at 4 levels, sequenced from Starter to Intermediate, with each being benchmarked against the Common European Framework of Reference for Languages (CEFR).
-Courses extend over a 13 week period, with a total teaching time approximating to 240 hours.
+Our courses are sequenced from Starter to Upper Intermediate, with each being benchmarked against the Common European Framework of Reference for Languages (CEFR).
+Each semester of 22 weeks allows the student to study two levels with 220 hours of teaching per level.

 Our programmes are taught through an approved text book series, supplemented by a range of additional materials.
 We apply the latest smart technologies in our teaching, including digital presentations of text books, interactive learner management support systems, personalised ’English lab’ materials, writing centre facilities and online reader support.
 Our teachers are committed to supportive learner education and to the delivery of courses that are of the highest quality.
 Students are encouraged to become autonomous learners taking responsibility for their learning from the outset.
 At each level, students are tested through a combination of ongoing progress tests and a final set of examination papers.

 Each student entering the College will undertake written tests, which inform us of the appropriate level in which they should be placed for their English studies.